-Yes.
-Any of the conditions which cause failure to breathe well may result in the infant needing resuscitation.
-However, poor breathing cannot always be predicted before delivery.
+No. While any of the conditions which cause failure to breathe well may result in the infant needing resuscitation, poor breathing cannot always be predicted before delivery.
 Remember that any infant can be born with failure to breathe without any previous warning.
 It is essential, therefore, to be prepared to resuscitate all newborn infants.
 Everyone who delivers an infant must be able to perform resuscitation.

 Any infant can have failure to breathe at birth without warning signs during labour and delivery.

 A warm area with good light and a working surface at a comfortable height is needed.
 In a clinic or hospital, some source of oxygen and suction should be available together with storage space for the equipment.
 Make sure there is no draught.
 The temperature of the resuscitation area should be at least 25 °C.

 A warm, well-lit corner of the delivery room is ideal for resuscitation.
 A heat source, such as an overhead radiant warmer or wall heater, is needed to keep the infant warm.
 A good light, such as an angle-poise lamp, is essential so that the infant can be closely observed during resuscitation.
 A firm, flat surface at waist height is best for resuscitating an infant.
 There is no need to have the infant lying head down, and the neck must not be overextended.
 It is very useful to have warm towels to dry the infant.

 It is essential that you have all the equipment needed for basic infant resuscitation.
 The equipment must be clean, in working order and immediately available.
 The equipment must be checked daily.